lightbend/kalix-jvm-sdk/README.md

 * User-facing packages
   * `kalix-spring-boot-starter`: The Java API to build services in Kalix with a code-first development approach using a Spring Boot Starter.
 See [Java SDK](https://docs.kalix.io/java/index.html).
-  * `kalix-spring-boot-starter-test`: A library to implement integration tests for services with Junit 4 or 5, based on [TestContainers](https://www.testcontainers.org/).
+  * `kalix-spring-boot-starter-test`: A library to implement integration tests for services, based on [TestContainers](https://www.testcontainers.org/).
 Also contains library parts of unit TestKit.
 * [Samples](samples/): Small example services to illustrate Kalix features for this SDK are prefixed with `java-spring-`.
 The code also provides snippets for the documentation.
 * Developer tooling
   * `maven-java` Maven tooling